Nespresso Aeroccino4 Milk Frother

 Offers multiple options for foam consistency

-The Nespresso brand is deeply rooted in high quality, and more specifically, high-quality coffee.
+The Nespresso brand is deeply rooted in high quality, and, more specifically, high-quality coffee.
 So it’s no surprise they’ve come up with several accessories for their machines, attempting to achieve the same level of success they had with their well-known espresso machines.
-We tested out the Nespresso Aeroccino4 Milk Frother over the course of several weeks by making a variety of beverages.
-We took notes and judged this frother on its overall performance, ease of use and cleanup, cost, and aesthetic.
+We tested out the Nespresso Aeroccino4 Milk Frother over several weeks by making a variety of beverages.
+We took notes and judged this frother on its overall performance, ease of use, cleanup, cost, and aesthetic.
 Keep reading to see if it compares to the quality of Nespresso’s other top-tier products.

 Design: One whisk for all functions

 The Nespresso Aeroccino4 Milk Frother was designed with careful thought.
-Included with this frother is a carafe, base, transparent lid and seal, and a whisk.
-We found the whisk to be a major highlight because it functions for all preparations, meaning it works when making hot milk, hot froth, or cold froth.
-The whisk is also magnetized, which allows it to easily adhere to the bottom of the carafe when placed inside.
+Included with this frother is a chrome jug, base, transparent lid and seal, and a whisk.
+We found the whisk to be a major highlight because it functions for all preparations.
+It works whether you're making hot milk, hot froth, or cold froth.
+The whisk is also magnetized, allowing it to easily adhere to the bottom of the jug when placed inside.